For information about the list of our programs, see below.

-If you are arriving by car, First Year Center staff will greet you on Shepley Drive on the South 40 and give you directions for check-in, parking and unloading.
+If you are arriving by car, First Year Center staff will greet you at the entrance to the South 40, on Shepley Drive, and give you directions for check-in, unloading and long-term parking.

-Registration is now available until August 1, 2013 and fill on a first-come, first-served basis.
+Registration will open on May 1, 2014 at 10:00am Central Time and fill on a first-come, first-served basis.
 There are programs that will fill quickly, so register as soon as possible.
 Students may request to be on a waiting list for any program, but may not be registered for a second program at the same time.

 International students who are participating in the Explore program are expected to attend a Pre-Orientation program.
 You will register for your preferred program through the International Office when you register for the Explore Program for International Students.
 Please do not submit an application through the First Year Center.
 For more information, visit the Office for International Students and Scholars website.

 Students will be incredibly busy during the Pre-Orientation program.
-We encourage students to arrive with what they will need for the 3 1/2 day program and have family members bring everything else on Thursday, August 22, 2013.
-Parent & Family Orientation is scheduled for Thursday, August 22 - Saturday, August 24, 2013.
+We encourage students to arrive with what they will need for the 3 1/2 day program and have family members bring everything else on Thursday, August 21, 2014.
+You may choose to bring all of your belongings on August 17 if you are able.
+Parent & Family Orientation is scheduled for Thursday, August 21 - Friday, August 22, 2014.

 Campus Comedy, a performing arts-based program, is an interactive, improvisational comedy experience designed to introduce incoming students to the performing arts culture at Wash U and to the greater University.
 Working in teams, students attend improvisational theatre workshops, learn about and practice either short-form improvisation, long-form improvisation, or sketch comedy.
 Incoming students will interact with upper-class students from each of the three comedy groups on campus, learn about and experience the performing arts groups on campus, and perform in a show on the final night, allowing them to showcase their talents.
 Campus Comedy helps prepare students for performing arts group auditions, which take place at the beginning of the semester.
 The program also includes several opportunities to explore St. Louis.